LudovicGardy/halyzia_performance_steps/README.md

 # Description
-This notebook presents the performance of Halyzia in the detection of Fast Ripples at different signal to noise ratios: 0dB, 5 dB, 10 dB and 15 dB.
-The data used to do this work are the gold standard of the literature [1], used by several authors to evaluate their Fast Ripples, Ripples or intercritical spikes detector.
-Indeed, the data are composed of these 3 types of events that can appear alone or in combination.
+This notebook presents the performance of Halyzia in the detection of Fast Ripples (FR) at different signal to noise ratios: 0dB, 5 dB, 10 dB and 15 dB.
+The data used for this work are the gold standard of the literature [1], used by several authors to evaluate their Fast Ripples, Ripples or Intercritical Epileptic Spikes detector.
+These simulated EEG data are composed of 40,320 events that can appear alone or in combination, as show in the table below.

 | Event type      | 0 dB | 5dB     | 10dB     | 15dB     | **TOTAL**     |
 | :---        |    :----:   |    :----:     |    :----:     |    :----:     |    :----:     |